 What ads are performing the best for them?

 - What's the specific ad copy of their winningest ads?

-Just use some of the many spying tools available and you’ll be able to fully reverse-engineer what your competitors are doing (find our tool recommendations at the bottom of this article).
+Just use some of the many spying tools available and you’ll be able to fully reverse-engineer what your competitors are doing.

 In closing, outranking your competitors is a 3-pronged approach.
 Let’s summarize the essence of each stage: